 HOW ARE YOU DIFFERENT FROM OTHER THERAPISTS?

 Many therapists stick to professional activity in their office and carry a large caseload of clients.
-I believe working this way can and often does put a lot of therapists at risk for burning out and losing objectivity, which of course, affects client care.
+I believe that working this way can and often does put a lot of therapists at risk for burning out and losing objectivity, which of course, affects the quality of client care.

 I’ve learned that I am most resourceful and emotionally available to you when I limit the size of my caseload, and then dedicate the non-clinical hours in my schedule to other professional activities that directly benefit your case.

 Psychology is not “just my career.”
 It is my life passion.
 I have aimed to become a well-informed professional, and part of that journey has involved taking on multiple roles.
-I’ve taught psychology at the undergraduate and graduate level, have performed and published academic research, am the co-host of a podcast about relationships, a writer, relationship coach, and a speaker at psychology conferences internationally.
+I’ve taught psychology at the undergraduate and graduate level, have co-authored and published academic research; I’m also a writer, relationship coach, and speaker at psychology conferences internationally.

 Another way in which I’ve committed myself to a high standard of practice is by engaging with multiple disciplines related to psychology and psychotherapy, including: anthropology, neuroscience, philosophy, religion, history, marketing, politics, gender and multicultural studies.

 Finally, I reserve considerable time each week to practice thorough case conceptualization.
-This means that I reflect deeply on the work I’m doing with my clients in therapy, read literature that is directly related to my cases, and seek continuing education and supervision opportunities to advance my work with you.
+This means that I frequently take time to reflect deeply on the work I’m doing with my clients in therapy, read literature that is directly related to my cases, and seek continuing education and supervision opportunities to advance my work with you.
 If there is something meaningful to you – a novel, theatre performance, or a documentary, for example – I welcome you to share this information with me and I may reserve time (when possible) to immerse myself in this activity as yet another way to better understand you during the course of our work together.

 WHAT IS YOUR TRAINING BACKGROUND AND EXPERIENCE?

 My academic tenure was a full-time seven-year experience.
 During my undergraduate studies, I regularly achieved academic honors.
-When I earned my master of arts degree in Counseling Psychology, I graduated at the top of my class.
-I also founded and co-chaired my alma mater’s Gender Equality Committee and pioneered a social justice campaign at my internship site, so I’ve also taken an interest in sociocultural issues and leadership.
+I earned my master of arts degree in Counseling Psychology.
+I founded and co-chaired my alma mater’s Gender Equality Committee and pioneered a social justice campaign at my internship site, so I’ve also taken an interest in sociocultural issues and leadership psychology.

 After my schooling concluded, I completed my clinical training for licensure in a community mental health clinic working with underserved populations.
 At the same time, I began teaching several psychology courses to undergraduate and graduate students, training other therapists, conducting additional research, presenting my writing at conferences internationally, and holding a position on the executive board of the Rhode Island Association for Psychoanalytic Psychologies – an official chapter of Division 39 of the American Psychological Association.
 I was later awarded one of the Early Career Scholar Awards by Division 39 (Psychoanalysis) of the American Psychological Association.
 More recently, I joined the Postgraduate Fellowship Program at the Massachusetts Institute for Psychoanalysis.